backupbrew/switchbrew/Internet Browser.md

 ## ShopN

-The initial page loaded by ShopN seems to be the following:
+The initial page loaded by ShopN is :
 "https://bugyo.hac.lp1.eshop.nintendo.net/ashigaru/".
 This can be accessed via computer possesed the certificat ShopN.